darizotas/ta_windows_wec_app/README.md

 ## Configuration

 The dashboards use the macro *windows_wec_default_index* to provide the index from where to search.
+By default, it uses _windows*_.
+Change the index name, if needed.

 ## Credits